OpenCHAMI/tutorial-2025/Jetstream2_Environment.md

 ### Cloud-Init

-Just like OpenCHAMI, Jetstream2 provides teh ability to inject cloud-config data at runtime.
+Just like OpenCHAMI, Jetstream2 provides the ability to inject cloud-config data at runtime.
 In the "Advanced Options`" section of the template or instance definition, you will find a text box marked **Boot Script**.
 Underneath the following header:

 ```
 --=================exosphere-user-data====